Tamwyn001/CrystalMusicLibrary/readme.md

 ## Setup
 Download the executables from the latest release [here](https://github.com/Tamwyn001/CrystalMusicLibrary/releases/latest).
+* Note: using pm2 on Linux, you can deamonize the server.js file.
+To do this download pm2 using npm, (download npm with nvm).
+The needed folder is /backend from the root of the repo.
+*
 | Windows | Linux | Mac-Os |
 |---------|-------|--------|
 | x64     | x64   | see [Host with NodeJs](/doc/buildFromSource.md)    |